nicholas-alonzo/GitHub-Repo-Analysis/README.md

 How are issues, forks, and pull requests related and what is the process among these events that lead to contribution to projects on GitHub?

 __Why is it important and to whom?__
-Generalizing collaboration habits that make up GitHub will help new or current users understand the processess that make a project active and more well developed.
+Generalizing collaboration habits that make up GitHub will help new or current users understand the processes that make a project active and more well developed.

 __Background Literature: What's been done before?__
 GitHub projects listed on [Google Scholar](https://scholar.google.com/scholar?q=github) and a compiled a list of analyses using [BigQuery](https://medium.com/google-cloud/github-on-bigquery-analyze-all-the-code-b3576fd2b150), a data warehouse for analytics.